 Locations I had never seen flashed by with the clarity of being there myself, a map drawn in my head with color photographs and sounds and smells.
 The path to the next marker.
 The next step in the journey to a city of refuge, long since lost to time.

-Once sure that I was still breathing, I finally turned just my head to Patricia.
+Once sure that I was still breathing, I turned my head to Patricia, still lying on her back next to me.
 “Guess we can go back and tell your team we just discovered the universe’s most excessively complicated GPS system.”

-Patricia burst out laughing, harder than was probably warranted, but I couldn’t blame her after what we’d just experienced.
+Patricia burst out laughing, harder than was probably warranted.
 When she kept laughing so hard that she couldn’t stand, I tried to get up myself, only to slip and land back on the floor.
 Her infectious laughter and my own crumbling defenses seemed to be working against me, because before long we were both laughing, her high and my low ringing musically off of the crystal walls of the ancient alien bastion.

 It felt good.
 Better than I’d felt in a long time.

 “Well,” Patricia said finally, getting a hold of herself enough to roll over and grin my way.
 “I guess we know where to go next!”
-Together we shakily stood and headed for the door, Patricia babbling all the way about the billions of tests and mapping and theories she and her fellow eggheads would have fun with over the next week.
+Together we shakily stood and helped each other towards the door, Patricia babbling all the way about the billions of tests and mapping and theories she and her fellow eggheads would have fun with over the next week.
 I realized with mixed emotions that we were probably going to be in this one spot for a while.
 In the middle of a swamp, a thousand miles from any sign of human civilization.
 Joy of all joys.

-But, as I glanced back at the carefully cloaked building covered in fluorescent alien flowers, and over at Patricia’s face glowing with sheer delight, I found my bad mood had slipped away.
+But, as I glanced back at the carefully cloaked building covered in fluorescent alien flowers, and over at Patricia’s face glowing with sheer delight – as I dwelled on the beauty and history I had just witnessed in the midst of all this decay – I found that I didn’t mind so much anymore.

 More of Bruce, Dennis, and Patricia to come…